 The Chiesa dei Capuccini was built about the fifteenth century.
 It was a small and simple church, its parishioners consisting mainly of the contadini, servants and gardeners who worked in the villas and gardens in the Montughi section.
 (33)

 The church-going was not a family affair, however, for the parents distrusted the confinements of orthodox Catholicism along with other conventions.
-They read aloud from “the Upanishads and the Bhagavad-Gita” (130), followed the vegetarianism of Hindu tradition, hosted regular concerts and performances, and held salons about spiritual matters, as with Swami Paraman.
+They read aloud from “the Upanishads and the Bhagavad-Gita” (130), followed the vegetarianism of Hindu tradition, hosted regular concerts and performances, and held salons about spiritual matters that included their guest, the Swami Paraman, who visited for extended periods of time.
 In 1912, Loy and Dodge attended weekly sessions with the Swami Paraman, who was staying with the expatriate Braggiotti family at their villa in these hills (Burke 132).

 The Braggiottis’ philosophies of child-rearing and education included a belief in each child’s unfettered freedom.
 Notorious for their refusal to wear clothes and freedom to roam the villa and its surrounding fields, the children at times shocked their parents’ friends.
 Gloria tells a story of British women coming for afternoon tea, finding the children running around the villa naked except for horns and tails made of sticks and leaves.
 Burke surmises that Loy was part of this group, slightly appalled by the children’s inventive devils’ tails made, as Gloria describes, “by sticking little branches into our ‘fannies’” (17).